acg-team/tral/docs/configure.rst

     logging.config.fileConfig("path/to/your/home/.tral/logging.ini")

-.. _pValuefiles:
+.. _pvaluefiles:

 p-Value distribution files
 --------------------------

-In order to calculate the p-Value of tandem repeat scores, available p-Value distributions need to be downloaded (2.6Gb) and placed in ~/.tral/data/pValue:
+In order to calculate the p-Value of tandem repeat scores, available p-Value distributions need to be downloaded (2.6Gb) and placed in ~/.tral/data/pvalue:
 ::

     cd ~/.tral/data